UBC-MDS/DSCI-532_2025_22_nyc-arrest-tracker/reports/m2_reflection.md

 ## What has not been implemented and why

+- Functioning date selector: Not yet implemented as it proved too complex to implement in the time frame and we already had enough inputs and ouputs.
+- Density plot: Removed as it would make the dashboard too cluttered.
+- Month slider: incorporated into the date selector.

 ## What was implemented differently and why

 - Chart for relative frequency of crime type: We intended to implement this as a bar chart but had difficulties so we have implemented it as a pie chart